Applied Concepts and Foundations of High Performance for Population Health

-This course will provide students with an understanding of the core features, characteristics, values, culture and systems that lead to high performance for population health.
-It will introduce students to evidence based approaches such as the Baldrige framework that allow organizations to address performance gaps and develop robust processes and a culture of continuous improvement and excellence to improve the health of populations.
-The course will utilize a case study approach to share best practices within population health that lead to sustained high performance.
+Provides students with an understanding of the core features, characteristics, values, culture, and systems that lead to high performance for population health.
+Introduces evidence-based approaches such as the Baldrige framework that allow organizations to address performance gaps and develop robust processes and a culture of continuous improvement and excellence to improve the health of populations.
+Utilizes a case study approach to share best practices within population health that lead to sustained high performance.

 - Learning Objectives:

 - Identify major external forces and their role in shaping missions and managerial challenges

 - Explain the basic concepts and foundations of high performing organizations

 - Analyze the role of leadership in developing core values and concepts

 - Perform a performance gap analysis using an evidence based framework